-Kubernetes is an orchestration platform that allows containers to be deployed in an automated and resilient way, abstracting many of the manual steps of rolling upgrades and scaling.
-You will usually want to deploy database applications (like PostgreSQL) as well, so that your applications can leverage their features within the cluster.
-Deploying in a Kubernetes cluster lets you build out your cloud-native PostgreSQL instance.
+Kubernetes is a container orchestration platform that automates the deployment, scaling, and management of containerized applications, abstracting many of the manual steps of rolling upgrades and scaling.
+When building cloud-native applications, you’ll often need to deploy database applications like PostgreSQL so that your applications can leverage their features within the cluster.

-Before we start, we will explain the basic steps for deploying a single instance of PostgreSQL on Kubernetes.
+Before we start, let’s go through the basic steps for deploying a single instance of PostgreSQL on Kubernetes.

 Kubernetes pulls Docker images from a registry and deploys them based on a configuration file.
-To finish this step, you need a Docker image for PostgreSQL.
-You can create one on your own using these basic steps.
-Or, better yet, you can use the official open-source image from Docker Hub.
-In this post, we will be using the latest Postgres 15.3 image.
+You can build your own PostgreSQL Docker image following these steps, or use the official open-source image from Docker Hub.
+In this post, we’ll be using the latest Postgres 15.3 image.

-Once you have everything configured, you need to create the configuration for the Kubernetes secret.
-We will use the following values for the Postgres password:
+Once everything is configured, create the configuration for the Kubernetes secret.
+We’ll use the following values for the Postgres password:

-Then, create a secrets config file and apply it on the cluster:
+Then, create a secrets config file and apply it to the cluster:

 > cat postgres-secrets.yml